 Kegu Singhadia, 45, is resting in his home in Dungra Dhanna village, located 4 km from Jhabua, on a chilly January day.
 He's been grappling with intense pain in his limbs since the morning.
 It's not his first encounter with this issue; Kegu has been diagnosed with sickle cell anaemia.
-Undertaking strenuous activities or exposure to severe temperatures invoke body pain that occasionally escalates to intolerable levels.
+Undertaking strenuous activities or exposure to severe temperatures invokes body pain that occasionally escalates to intolerable levels.
 The issue has severely impacted his life.
-Kegu is no longer capable of heavy labor and even struggles to work in his or others' agricultural fields.
+Kegu is no longer capable of heavy labour and even struggles to work in his or others' agricultural fields.

 Sickle Cell Anaemia: What is Sickle Cell Disease?

 Sickle cell anaemia is a form of chronic single-gene disorder characterised by abnormal red blood cells.
-Normally, red blood cells, which carry oxygen throughout the body, are round and flexible, and contain a protein called haemoglobin.
+Normally, red blood cells, which carry oxygen throughout the body, are round and flexible and contain a protein called haemoglobin.
 However, in sickle cell patients, the red blood cells, instead of being round, morph into a thick and rigid sickle shape.
 This change in morphology of the cells causes them to die off quickly, leading to a reduced count of red blood cells in the body.
 Additionally, the thickened cells struggle to traverse thin veins and often get lodged therein, disrupting normal blood flow.
 Medically speaking, the healthy human body typically contains Haemoglobin-A (HbA), but in sickle cell patients, this protein is replaced by Haemoglobin-S (HbS), marking the onset of the disease (NSCAEM, Page 4).

 Types of sickle cell disease